scottdware/go-panos/README.md

 // Create a device-group on Panorama, and add the device from above. pan.CreateDeviceGroup("Some-DeviceGroup", "", "00102345678")

-// Create address objects from a csv file within our device-group we added above. pan.CreateAddressFromCsv("addresses.csv", "Some-DeviceGroup")
+// Create address objects from a CSV file.
+In the CSV file you can specify which device-group
+// you want the addresses created under. pan.CreateAddressFromCsv("addresses.csv")
 ```

 [godoc-go-panos]: http://godoc.org/github.com/scottdware/go-panos